Workplace Woes for Women Are More Than the Gender Wage Gap

 In furthering your career, Gen Z and millennial women must wait patiently but proactively.
 If you’re not growing, you’re standing still while others are surging right past you.

-And when it comes to those ongoing workplace woes for women, especially those who are just starting their careers, all employers have a role to play in ensuring their advancement and success.
+And when it comes to those ongoing workplace woes for women, especially those who are just starting their careers, all employers have a role to play in ensuring the advancement and success of women in the workplace.